ait-energy/ariadne-json-route-format/README.md

 As soon as use-cases or more fine-grained data (e.g. GTFS data sets) become available the following aspects could be worked on:

 - public transport station details: differentiate between station entries & platforms, add travel time to transfer segments e.g. 5 min walk, 1 min escalators down, 2 min walk, 1 min elevator up;
-- maximum distance/travel time for modes of transport (in the request)
+- RoutingRequest: maximum distance/travel time for modes of transport
+- RoutingRequest: estimated speed (may also vary for different modes of transport)

 ## License